kingswood-monitor/sensor-environment-outside-32U4RFM95LORA-arduino/README.md

-# Kingswood LoRa transmitter firmware
+# Kingswood Monitor outside environment sensor firmware

 This is the firmware for the Kingswood LoRa transmitter.